lupantech/ineqmath/README.md

 wget https://huggingface.co/datasets/AI4Math/IneqMath/resolve/main/json/dev.json
 ```

-You can then find the answer accuracy in `results/models_results_dev_data/MODEL-LABEL/scores.json`, where `MODEL-LABEL` is the label of the model consisting of the model name and the max tokens budget.
+You can then find the answer accuracy in `results/models_results_dev_data/MODEL-LABEL/scores.json` and model's output in `results/models_results_dev_data/MODEL-LABEL/results.json`, where `MODEL-LABEL` is the label of the model consisting of the model name and the max tokens budget.
 For example, the `MODEL-LABEL` for `gpt-4o-mini` with a 10K max tokens limit would be `gpt-4o-mini_tokens_10000`.

 To further evaluate your model's output and obtain the step-wise accuracy reported in our paper, please submit your generated file `results/models_results_dev_data/MODEL-LABEL/results.json` to the [Dev set evaluation platform](https://huggingface.co/spaces/AI4Math/IneqMath-Dev-Evaluation).
 See [the leaderboard submission instructions](#submit-the-results-to-the-leaderboard) for more details.